-St. Louis police: Officer ambushed in shooting
+St. Louis police kill gunman who ambushed officer

 After the shooting, the wounded sergeant called 911 dispatch on his radio.
 Soon, first responders arrived at the scene of the shooting and transported him to a nearby hospital.

 The officer was unable to provide details about the shooter, Dotson said.
-St. Louis Police investigators, who are collecting evidence including shell casing, plan to look at surveillance footage from the surrounding area.

 First San Antonio, now St. Louis

-The St. Louis shooting was the second targeted shooting of a police officer on Sunday.
-Earlier in the day, a San Antonio police officer was fatally shot during a traffic stop.
+Earlier in the day Sunday, a San Antonio police officer was fatally shot during a traffic stop.

 San Antonio Police Chief William McManus described the shooting as a targeted attack that resembled police shootings in Dallas and Baton Rouge, Louisiana.